DSkoufis/My_Thesis/README.md

 When finished, go to ../My_Thesis/Ufiles/credentials.json and open it with a text editor like Notepad++.
 Complete your newly acquired credentials, as names state.

-Secondly, make sure you have installed Python3.5.
+Secondly, make sure you have installed Python3.5 & MongoDB (I use 3.4).
 There are some dependencies for this project to run, but I will add a requirements file in a later stage.

 # IMPORTANT: